galaxyproject/galaxy-language-server/docs/CONTRIBUTING.md

 >
 > 1. What version of the extension are you using?
 > 1. What version of Visual Studio Code are you using?
-> 2. What operating system and processor architecture are you using?
+> 2. What OS and processor architecture are you using?
 > 3. What did you do?
 > 4. What did you expect to see?
 > 5. What did you see instead?